JDN89/my-playground/java/jan/rest-api-playground/restdemo/README.md

 how to inject dummy test data into db?
 Commandlinerunner?
 What is use of record?
 How to use it in Spring Boot?

+## Storing Secrets

+- create a secrets.properties file
+- add file to gitignore
+- create a SecretConfigRecord
+  - @ConfigurationProperties("xxx")
+- import secrets.properties into your main properties or yml file
+- EnableConfigurationProperties into  your main class

 ## RECORDS - when to use in Spring boot?
 link: https://www.youtube.com/watch?v=3NshiQIy7p4
 - Data class